-A lot of other finance “gurus” of sorts take serious issue with Ramsey though b/c his advice only works in a world with minimal or falling inflation – a world we’ve been in since 1981.
+A lot of other finance “gurus” of sorts take serious issue with Ramsey, though, because his advice only works in a world with minimal or falling inflation – a world we’ve been in since 1981.

-Ramsey loves the broader stock market for example, but it has been continually “aided” or “inflated” by Fed policy since the 1980s, so if and when the Fed changes course or if and when we experience high inflation rates, we could easily see a 1970s-style pull back when stocks fell by over 40% and didn’t recover for 10 years.
+Ramsey loves the broader stock market, for example.
+Still, it has been continually “aided” or “inflated” by Fed policy since the 1980s, so if and when the Fed changes course or, if and when we experience high inflation rates, we could easily see a 1970s-style pull back when stocks fell by over 40% and didn’t recover for 10 years.

-Ramsey’s advice to pay off our mortgages also comes under frequent criticism b/c hefty inflation rates seem all but inevitable now at some point.
+Ramsey’s advice to pay off our mortgages also comes under frequent criticism because hefty inflation rates seem all but inevitable now at some point.

 INFLATION – HUGE BOON FOR BORROWERS